Three children in white clothes help in the kitchen, standing on Montessori wooden chairs

 Child-Size “Helper Towers”

 A useful solution for bringing little ones up to counter height is a sturdy wood kitchen tower helper.
 These safe stepping stools allow children as young as 18 months old to stand comfortably at the culinary counter or sink with supervision.
-A wood kitchen helper is an essential tool for young little ones allowing them to reach countertops and actively participate in culinary area activities alongside adults.
+A wood kitchen tower is an essential tool for young little ones allowing them to reach countertops and actively participate in culinary area activities alongside adults.

-Key Features of Kitchen Helper Towers:
+Key Features of Kitchen Towers:

-• Wide base and anti-slip steps prevent tipping
+- Wide base and anti-slip steps prevent tipping

-• Handrail provides stability and confidence
+- Handrail provides stability and confidence

-• Adjustable to grow with child up to age 6
+- Adjustable to grow with child up to age 6

-• Accommodates wheelchairs
+- Accommodates wheelchairs

-• Portable around kitchen
+- Portable around kitchen

 Having their special spot makes kids feel included and motivated to participate.